Create your free emergency card now

 Make sure you and your family prepare for the unexpected by creating, storing and sharing an emergency card using Gentreo.
 Carry it with you and keep it in your Gentreo vault, so it is available on-line, anytime from anywhere you can access the internet.
 Easily update your information and share updates with your friends and family at any time using Gentreo.

-What Information Goes on Your Emergency Medical ID Card?
+What Information Goes on Your Emergency Card?

 Unfortunately, emergencies sometimes happen.
 Having a Gentreo Emergency Medical ID Card can help you, and your loved ones find the critical information needed to make sure you get the care you want and need.